kkinnear/zprint/doc/reference.md

 not appear in the `:fn-map`, or which does appear in the `:fn-map` but whose value is `:none`.

+You can add a key-value pair to the `:fn-map` where the key is `:default-not-none`, and the value will be used for any function which does not appear in the `:fn-map`.
+Note that if a function does appear in the function map and has a value of `:none`, the value of `:default-not-none` will __not__ be used!

 #### Altering the formatting inside of certain functions

 You can associate an options map with a function classification, and